CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

 ### 2. Setup secrets

-!!! fail "Wrost-Practice: Default Passwords!"
+!!! fail "Worst-Practice: Default Passwords!"
 	{==__Please change it in your custom deployment__==}

 ??? example "The secrets.yaml file should have the following format"